alsuren/mijia-homie/docs/presentation/slides.md

   - Theoretically cross platform.
   - Tried switching to this (but gave up after too many panicking threads).

-- `dbus-rs` - "roll your own bluetooth library"
+- `dbus-rs` - "roll your own Bluetooth library"
   - Generates code from D-Bus introspection.
   - Single-threaded because return types are !Send (but that's okay).
   - Async or Blocking (up to you).